FirefoxMetzger/async-tamer/README.md

 Realizing how the parallelism behind `async/await` works and moving away from a thread-like design simplifies the code and its design.
 Functions that load data become `async def` and functions that consume the data remain as they were.
-Unfortunately, it is not simple to express this with asyncio.
+Unfortunately, it is not simple to express this with asyncio today.
 We can't use `await` outside an `async` function and executing an `async` function requires spinning up an event loop and orchestrating it.

 This is why I wrote async-tamer.
 It limits the extent to which `async` proliferates through the codebase, i.e., it `@tamed` the `async` keyword ^.^.
+We need an event loop and its implicit parallelism while we are waiting for data.
+We don't need an event loop when locally processing data and we get into a world of pain if we attempt to do so.
+Both parts of a program should be clearly separated and `async def` (waiting for external stuff) vs `def` (processing local stuff) nicely fits that bill.

-I also really like the idea of structured concurrency in trio, which is exactly what we want when loading a "batch" of data asynchronously before processing it.
+The rest of the library really is syntax sugar and an attempt to remove as much boilerplate as possible.
+I really like the idea of structured concurrency in trio and it is exactly what we want when loading an "initial batch" of data.
-However, I think it becomes even more useful if we are able to control the behavior of the context manager, which is why I added the lifecycle kwargs.
+Thus, `AsyncScopes` work in a similar fashion.
+However, I also think that `Nurseries` and (asyncio) `TaskGroups` lack fine-grained control and adding the lifecycle kwargs felt like a natural extension of the idea.

-Thanks for reading all the way to the end and happy coding!
+Thanks for reading all the way to the end and happy coding! x